Farm Management Internship

 • Any previous volunteer and/or work in an agricultural setting

-• If you do not have previous agricultural work, what work have you done that required you to be on your feet and physically active for the majority of the day?
+• If you do not have previous agricultural work, have you done any work that required you to be on your feet and physically active for the majority of the day?

 • What skills or experiences you will bring to this internship